-Store niacin extended-release tablets at 68°F to 77°F (20°C to 25°C).
+Store niacin extended-release tablets at room temperature between 68°F to 77°F (20°C to 25°C).

 Keep niacin extended-release tablets and all medicines out of the reach of children.

 General information about the safe and effective use of niacin extended-release tablets.